Have Irlen Syndrome, or need different contrast? Click the button below for options.

 Keep Calm Talk Law Ltd. is registered in England & Wales with company number 08744608.

-Keir is currently in his second year of studying law at Selwyn College, Cambridge University.
-Outside the realm of law, Keir is the goalkeeper for Selwyn College’s football, hockey and water polo teams and a keen actor and pianist.
-He is also a long-suffering supporter of Middlesbrough FC.[Read More]
+Keir is currently in his final year of studying law at Selwyn College, Cambridge University and is also a Future Trainee Solicitor at Morgan Lewis & Bockius LLP.
+Outside the realm of law, Keir is the goalkeeper for Selwyn College’s football and hockey teams, as well as a keen actor and pianist.
+He is a long-suffering supporter of Middlesbrough FC.[Read More]

 Image © Boston Harborfest on Flickr

 You can always count on the Americans to do the right thing – after they’ve tried everything else

 It is a largely unknown fact that a person born in the US becomes subject to its jurisdiction, no matter the associations they keep with the country throughout the rest of the life.
 As Eric Foner explains, ‘birthright citizenship does make the United States (along with Canada) unique in the developed world.
 No European nation recognizes the principle.’